 Introduction

-Mellanox SDK support hardware (HW) management and control using a virtual file system provided by the Linux kernel called sysfs.
+Mellanox hw-management package uses a virtual file system provided by the Linux kernel called sysfs.

-The sysfs file system enumerates the devices and buses attached to the system in a file system hierarchy that can be accessed from user space.
-It is designed to handle the device and driver specific options that have previously resided in /proc/, and to encompass the dynamic device addition previously offered by devfs.
+The sysfs file system enumerates the devices and buses attached to the system in a file system hierarchy that can be accessed from the user space.

 The major advantage of working with sysfs is that it makes HW hierarchy easy to understand and control without having to learn about HW component location and the buses through which they are connected.

 Software Components

-Figure 1 presents the software (SW) hierarchy and layer separation for sysfs support.
+Figure 1 presents the software architecture layout and Figur 2 presents layer separation for sysfs support.

+Figure 1 System architecture layout

-Figure 1 - Sysfs Layout
+Figure 2 Sysfs layout

 Hierarchy and Structure

-The DVS-OS supports the default hierarchy structure of sysfs under the directory /sys/bus/i2c/devices/.
+The package uses the Linux default hierarchy structure of sysfs under the directory /sys.

 This path is used by existing applications that use auto-discovery to find existing HW components.
 Two examples for such applications are:

 libsysfs – the libraries provide a consistent and stable interface for querying system device information exposed through sysfs.